-We hope to see positive changes in your life as your progress through the 13th Judicial District Adult Drug Court Treatment Program.
-The program is committed to providing you with support and encouragement as you find your way to a clean and sober life.
+We hope to see positive changes in your life as your progress through the 13th Judicial District Veterans Treatment Court Program.
+This program is committed to providing you with support and encouragement as you find your way to a clean and sober crime free life.
 The end result is a greater likelihood that you will remain drug-free while avoiding further contact with the criminal justice system and become a contributing member of society.